mrellis96/EGgPLant/README.md

 EGgPLant has been developed by Owen Holland and Morgan Ellis
 For any issues please contact either of the above.
 **Requirements:**
-Linux OS or Mac OS
+Linux OS (including WSL on Windows) or Mac OS
 **Dependancies**
 R
 NCBI Blast+